Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

-Although \EFhalf is a natural generalization of both EF and EF1, it is not straightforward whether an \EFhalf allocation would always exist with mixed goods.
-In this section, we prove through a constructive algorithm that with mixed goods and any number of agents, an \EFhalf allocation always exists.
+Although EFM is a natural generalization of both EF and EF1, it is not straightforward whether an EFM allocation would always exist with mixed goods.
+In this section, we prove through a constructive algorithm that with mixed goods and any number of agents, an EFM allocation always exists.

 We first give some definitions which will be helpful for our algorithm and proofs.